 Follow the classic seagull signs past some of the city’s most popular and significant attractions, which was the intention when the loop was introduced back in 1938.
 From Japantown to Chinatown, Embarcadero to SOMA, North Beach to Fisherman’s Wharf, Presidio to Golden Gate Park, the 49-mile drive is a great way to the see the sights from the comfort of your car, or to introduce the city to out-of-town relatives.

+If you need to get somewhere between San Francisco and San Jose, and you’d prefer a view of open nature over car dealerships, this is the way to go.
 Yes, it’s an interstate.
-But drive along this 50-mile stretch of highway in the afternoon as the fog is rolling over the Santa Cruz mountains, and you’ll be tempted to pull off into one of two vista points along the way.
+But drive along this 50-mile stretch of highway in the afternoon as the fog is rolling over the Santa Cruz mountains, and you’ll be tempted to pull into one of two vista points along the way.
 At certain stretches, you can catch a glimpse of the bay, as well as lovely views of the Crystal Springs Reservoir near Hwy 92.
 What you won’t see is a billboard, or fast food joint, or any other signs that an urban snarl is just over the hill – nothing but open and unspoiled land (thanks Peninsula Open Space Trust, and others).
 But don’t take my word for it, the Junipero Serra Freeway has been designated as the World’s Most Beautiful Freeway (check the plaque in Daly City).
 If that’s not enough, Yelpers gave it 4.5 stars!

 Berkeley Hills – Grizzly Peak Blvd/Wildcat Canyon Rd